 Finding out that you have gastrointestinal stromal tumor (GIST) can feel overwhelming, especially since it is such an uncommon type of cancer.
-You may have questions about how your life will change, how the cancer and its treatment affect you, and how your job and relationships will be impacted.
+You may have questions about how your life will change, how the cancer and its treatment will affect you, and how your job and relationships will be impacted.

 Gastrointestinal stromal tumor is a type of cancer known as a soft tissue sarcoma that affects the GI tract.
 However, GIST has become a treatable disease over time.
 Maintaining a healthy lifestyle and following doctor’s orders will help improve your treatment experience.

 The symptoms of GIST can have a large impact on your life because they affect your GI tract.
 You may have severe pain in your abdomen.
 Eating may become difficult due to nausea, stomach pain, and a feeling of fullness.
-You may feel fatigue, which will affect your activities of daily living.
+You may feel fatigue, which may affect your activities of daily living.

 GIST treatment may have side effects as well.
-Talk to your doctor if symptoms or treatment side effects become severe or when symptoms interfere with your life.
+Talk to your doctor if symptoms or treatment side effects persist or become severe or when symptoms interfere with your life.
 Talk to your health care provider about any treatment side effects so that your doctor can prescribe supportive medication to help relieve treatment-related symptoms.

 Staying Healthy With GIST